-Proposals submitted under this Announcement may be withdrawn from consideration by using the Office of Science's PAMS website at https://pamspublic.science.energy.gov.
+Proposals submitted under this Announcement may be withdrawn from consideration by using SC's PAMS website at https://pamspublic.science.energy.gov.
 Proposals may be withdrawn at any time between when the Laboratory submits the application and when DOE makes the application available to merit reviewers.
 Such withdrawals take effect immediately and cannot be reversed.